leucir/factory/executive_summary.md

-# Executive Summary — Layered Image Factory (Prototype)
+# Executive Summary — Container as a product : The Factory (Prototype)

 This is a prototype for building container images quickly, safely, and repeatably at scale.
 It turns image creation into a simple, manifest‑driven “factory” process so teams can ship more reliably with less toil.